-1 workers, two cannabis business owners or their designees, and three representatives from 2 communities that have been historically harmed by the Federal War on Drugs or who have advocated for cannabis equity in King County, with priority to those who meet the social equity 3 4 criteria as defined in RCW 69.50.335.
-The work of this advisory committee will commence in 5 Quarter One of 2023, with a task of completing the scope of the needs assessment no later than 6 the end of Quarter Two 2023.
-The advisory committee will then be tasked with reviewing the 7 results of the needs assessment and providing recommendations to the Mayor and the Council no 8 later than 60 days after the completion of the needs assessment, at which time the committee 9 shall be dissolved.
-10 Section 10.
-The Cannabis Needs Assessment shall be conducted by an independent 11 academic institution with local expertise in identifying training needs for workers in a variety of 12 industries, developing industry- and job-specific training, and delivering job skills programs, and 13 that is not funded by cannabis businesses or employer associations.
-14 15 16 17 18 19 20 21
+Section 9.
+To aid in the scoping of this needs assessment, the City will appoint an advisory committee comprised of workers, industry members, and community members impacted by the federal War on Drugs.
+The work of this advisory committee will commence in Quarter One of 2023, with a task of completing the scope of the needs assessment no later than the end of Quarter Two 2023.
+The advisory committee will then be tasked with reviewing the results of the needs assessment and providing recommendations to the Mayor and the Council no later than 60 days after the completion of the needs assessment, at which time the committee shall be dissolved.

-Brianna Thomas / Dan Eder / Amy Gore MO Cannabis Equity ORD

-D4 1 Section 11.
-This ordinance shall take effect and be in force 30 days after its approval by 2 the Mayor, but if not approved and returned by the Mayor within ten days after presentation, it 3 shall take effect as provided by Seattle Municipal Code Section 1.04.020.
-4 Passed by the City Council the 6th day of September, 2022, 5 and signed by me in open session in authentication of its passage this 6th day of 6 September, 2022.
-7 8 Debara funer President of the City Council 9 Approved / returned unsigned / vetoed this $\underline{19th}{day of} \underline{September}{, 2022}$ .
-10 Bruce Q. Hanel 11 Bruce A. Harrell, Mayor 12 Filed by me this 19th day of September , 2022.
-13 Cum Cida 14 Elizabeth M. Adkisson, Interim City Clerk 15 16 17 (Seal) Attachments:
+Section 10.
+This ordinance shall take effect and be in force 30 days after its approval by the Mayor, but if not approved and returned by the Mayor within ten days after presentation, it shall take effect as provided by Seattle Municipal Code Section 1.04.020.

+Passed by the City Council the day of 2022, and signed by me in open session in authentication of its pa assage this day of , 2022.

+President of the City Council l

+Approved / returned unsigned / vetoe ed this day of , 2022.

+D A. II 11 M -

+Bruce A. Harr eli, Mayo r

+Filed by me this day of , 2022.

+File #: CB 120391, Version: 1

+Elizabeth M. Adkisson, Interim City Clerk

+(Seal) Attachments: